You can see that the example experiment contains four different stimuli: heed, hid, hood, and hud. These are the names of the four stimuli.

 You need not use WAV files.
 You can also use AIFF files, in which case stimulusFileNameTail would probably be ".aiff", or any other type of sound file that Praat supports.
 But all sound files must have the same number of channels (i.e. all mono or all stereo) and the same sampling frequency.

 Instead of a relative path, you can also supply a full file path.
 Such a path depends on your computer and on your operating system.
-For instance, if you have a Windows computer and the stimuli are in the directory D:\Corpus\Autumn\Speaker23, you can write
+For instance, if you have a Windows computer and the stimuli are in the folder D:\Corpus\Autumn\Speaker23, you can write

 fileNameHead = "D:\Corpus\Autumn\Speaker23\"